peterpolidoro/ModularServer/README.md

     BSD

-This firmware requires at least 3KB of SRAM and 50KB of flash memory, so it needs at least Arduino Mega level resources.
+This firmware requires about 4KB of SRAM and 75KB of flash memory, so it needs at least Arduino Mega level resources.
 Known to work with the Arduino Mega 2560 and Teensy 3.2.

 [Examples](./examples)